onihilist/NShell/README.md

 **NShell** is a lightweight, extensible shell written in C# using [.NET 8.0+].
 It's designed for hackers, shell lovers, and those who enjoy boot sequences.

-⚠️ This is an **alpha build** — many features are experimental, and some commands might fail gloriously.

 ---

 ### ✨ Features